 Go to Configuration → Blocklists in the Merge Gateway dashboard to create, edit, and delete rules.
 Each rule has an optional human-readable reason field that shows up in the audit log for that rule’s create / update / delete events.

-Use the reason field to record the ticket or compliance requirement that drove the rule - it makes audit reviews much faster.
+Use the reason field to record the ticket or compliance requirement that drove the rule.
+It makes audit reviews much faster.

-Example payload for a block rule that denies a specific customer from using any Anthropic model:
+A block rule that denies a specific customer from using any Anthropic model:

-Example payload for a pin rule that restricts a customer to two specific OpenAI models:
+A pin rule that restricts a customer to two specific OpenAI models:

 When a rule denies a request, Gateway returns HTTP 403 with a stable error body: